 “The purpose is to break the cycle of abuse,” Development Director Mary Lou Mazzone said.
 “One thing I hear a lot is we want to empower moms.
 It’s important because children learn from their example.
 Let’s talk about childhood trauma and heal it to not re-traumatize children.”

-Hernandez also credits the other women who are part of the House of Sueños program for helping empower not only her, but her children.
+Lopez also credits the other women who are part of the House of Sueños program for helping empower not only her, but her children.

 Services provided for children onsite include a child development program that works with the kids to incorporate mental health services, and activities which are all supervised by a licensed clinical social worker.
 Mothers living in House of Sueños work together to watch one another’s children and share meals in an effort to support one another.